 Visit the cities of Karlovac, Ozalj, Ribnik, Osijek and Varazdin on one of our Tailor Made Holidays, Fly Drives and Tours in Croatia for Independent Travellers.

 Today’s city of Karlovac developed from a mediaeval fortress built for defence from Turkish incursions into Central Europe.
-The central part of the old town is still based on the fortress remnants, shaped as a six-pointed star, once surrounded by strong walls and deep moats.
-From its inception, Karlovac has been one of the biggest route junctions in Croatia.
-The reason for this is primarily its exceptionally favourable geographical position in the western part of Croatia, as well as the confluence of river valleys of Kupa, Korana, Mrežnica and Dobra.
-Karlovac is visited by a large number of tourists each year.
-They are drawn by four clean rivers and their tributaries, possibilities for diverse forms of recreation, including fishing, cultural and historical monuments, as well as a large number of places attractive to tourists in the surrounding area.
+The central part of the old town is built on top of the fortress remnants, shaped as a six-pointed star, once surrounded by strong walls and deep moats.
+From its inception, Karlovac has been one of the biggest junctions in Croatia due to its exceptionally favourable geographical position in the western part of Croatia, as well as the confluence of river valleys of Kupa, Korana, Mrežnica and Dobra.

 Where to stay